emilwallner/How-to-learn-Deep-Learning/README.md

 - It's very cognitive demanding to learn deep learning.
 To feel a sense of progress, I'd recommend [scheduling everything you do.](https://twitter.com/EmilWallner/status/955684571202359297) Also, have a Pomodoro timer and [block all news/notifications/social media.](https://twitter.com/EmilWallner/status/948200877680201729)
 - Most Q&A/forums will offer little help in solving your bugs.
 The best option is to document the problem you are facing in detail, then research all the unknowns.
 It often helps if you refactor your code and make small tests to try different assumptions about your model.
 I'd also suggest reaching out to the author of the paper you are reproducing.
 Again, if you reproduce student papers they are often happy to answer clarifying questions.

+## Theory
+I'd recommend starting with the practical approach, then you'll be familiar with many of the concepts when you start adding theoretical knowledge.
+I had 18 months of practical experience before I started digging into the theory.
+I'm using the [Deep Learning Book](http://www.deeplearningbook.org/) by Ian Goodfellow and Yoshua Bengio and Aaron Courville.

+I'm using Michael Nielsen's [Anki method](http://augmentingcognition.com/ltm.html) to process the material.
+- I normally spend 6 hours reading 5 - 20 pages and finding YouTube tutorials to understand every concept.
+This includes doing exercises on Khan Academy and redoing derivations from lectures on Youtube.
+- Then I spend 2 - 3 hours creating Anki cards.
+I have one deck for questions I can rehearse on the go, and another for exercises I need pen and paper for.
+- I spend another an hour reviewing previous Anki cards and exercises.

+I set aside three months to study the Deep Learning Book fulltime.
+The book is 700 pages, so aim to ankify 10 - 15 pages per day.
+The first few chapters are denser, so I began with 5 pages a day and gradually got closer to 15 pages.

+Once you have a broad theoretical knowledge of deep learning, I'd recommend Ankifying ~100 papers in the field you want to build an edge in.
+I'm using [OpenAI's curriculum and paper recommendations](https://spinningup.openai.com/en/latest/) to get up to speed with the research in deep reinforcement learning.

 ## GPU access
 GPU access is key.
 If you want a fully configured development environment, Floydhub is perfect.
 If you have a GPU budget that is less than 100$/month I'd recommend colab.research.google.com.
 The offer free TPU instances for ~6h.
 Kaggle.com also offers free ~6h training sessions on Tesla K80s.
 If you have a low budget, yet need a lot of compute, I'd recommend paying 100$ for producthunt.com's subscription, which gives you $7.5K in AWS cloud credit.

 But the best option is to create a deep learning startup and apply for cloud credit.
 You don't need more than a [landing page](https://readymag.com/) and a [company email](https://www.zoho.eu/) to get $5-100K in cloud credit.
 You can apply on [Google's startup program](https://cloud.google.com/developers/startups/) or through one of [their partners](https://docs.google.com/spreadsheets/d/15nQTTOoi9yoeRvsRXGNZeY46FA1pKPb0fq3_qNpzz3w/edit?usp=sharing).
 AWS, Digital Ocean, Azure, and Alibaba also have cloud credit programs for startups.

 ## Write-up of my process
 - [Implementing Keras models (I started with TFlearn, but I'd highly recommend using Keras instead)](https://blog.floydhub.com/my-first-weekend-of-deep-learning/) (I mistakenly thought TFlearn was the official frontend.
 They have now made Keras the official front-end to Tensorflow.)